bobbypine/SupremeManualBotTimer/README.md

 Due to constraints related to the schedules module the error handling is not as robust as the normal ManualBot script.
 For example in this script if a product is not initially found (due to site lag, for example) it will not rerun the script for a set amount of time like the normal ManualBot script.
+This will render the program useless unless the site updates right at 11AM, use at your own risk.

 Once a product is found it will open in your default webbrowser where you will then have to cart and checkout manually.